Euangelium infantiae (arabice)

 Named historical figures and characters: Adam (patriarch), Alexander (the Great), Annas (scribe/high priest), Anna (prophet), Archelaus, Balaam, Bartholomew (apostle), Caiaphas, Caesar Augustus, Cleophas, daughter of Jairus, David (king), Dumachus (Bad Thief), Eve, Gabriel (angel), Herod (the Great), Holy Spirit, James (the Righteous), Jesus Christ, John (the Baptist), Joseph of Arimathea, Joseph (of Nazareth), Joses (brother of Jesus), Joshua (patriarch), Judas (Iscariot), Lazarus (of Bethany), Magi, Mary Magdalene, Mary (mother of Cleophas), Mary (mother of James), Mary (of Bethany), Mary (virgin), Moses, Nathaniel, Nicodemus, Paraclete, Peroghitha, Philip (apostle), Pontius Pilate, Salem (the Dyer), Salome (midwife), Satan, Simeon, Simon (the Canaanite/Zealot), Solomon (king), Thomas (apostle), Titus (Good Thief), Widow of Nain, Zacchaeus (rabbi), Zeno, Zoroaster.

-Places: Bethlehem, Cana, Egypt, Galilee, Jerusalem, Judea, Jordan, Matarea (Heliopolis), Memphis, Nain, Nazareth, Rama, temple (Jerusalem).
+Geographical locations: Bethlehem, Cana, Egypt, Galilee, Jerusalem, Judea, Jordan, Matarea (Heliopolis), Memphis, Nain, Nazareth, Rama, temple (Jerusalem).

 2.1 Art and Iconography